AMD vs Intel: Which Should be Your First Gaming CPU?

 This is a measure of how much heat this component is expected to give off.
 Despite being measured in Watts, it is not a measure of how much energy it consumes.
 Instead, it’s used so that you know how much cooling you will need to provide to your computer.

-This is perhaps the most simple.
+This is perhaps the most simple aspect of the processor.
 A socket here works like any other socket in that it refers to what it can fit into.
 CPUs can only fit onto motherboards that support their socket type.

 In AMD’s corner, we have the Ryzen line of processors.
 First introduced in 2017, it was quickly a big hit with the consumer market for its high core and thread count and low cost.